homsar/homsar.github.io/_posts/2025-12-22-panettone.md

 This was probably a little generous compared to the original, but the thing my partner likes most about panettone is the citrus aroma, so was probably the right call for this recipe.

+*Edit*: Having now tried some the next day, it is safe to say that the panettoni do not keep well.
+Less than 24 hours later,
+trying them cold,
+they were already very stale,
+and the flavour was not great.
+Warmed back up in the microwave, they were better, but not as good as on the first day.
+The original recipe's claim that they would keep for 3&ndash;4 days in a plastic bag seems very dubious, although perhaps the humidity of a plastic bag would preserve them better than the sealed cake tin that we used.

 All in all,
 the steps were all relatively easy to follow,